crossplane/crossplane/docs/stacks-guide-rook.md

 referenced, so once the secret is propagated, the Rook stack will be able to use it to provision a `YugabyteCluster`.
 However, before we get to that, we need to deploy the Rook Yugabyte operator into the Kubernetes cluster.

+While this is quite a large set of configuration, all it is doing is taking the Rook Yugabyte [operator YAML] and packaging it into a Crossplane `KubernetesApplication` resource so that we can deploy it into our newly created GKE cluster.

 ```bash
 cat > rook-operator.yaml <<EOF